herbps10/robust_ate_bounds_paper/simulation_study_1/README.md

 # Simulation Study Template
-This repository contains a simple template for a simulation study that can be run on a SLURM parallel computing cluster.
+This folder contains the simulation study replication materials.
+The simulation code is designed to be run on a SLURM parallel computing cluster.
+The structure of the simulation study code is based on [this template](https://github.com/herbps10/simulation_study_template).

+The results reported in the paper are saved as `results/simulation_results.rds`.

+The main simulation files are:
 - `simstudy.R`: generates the simulation datasets and runs the statistical analysis on each one.
 - `wrapper.R`: implements the statistical analysis for each dataset.
 - `collect.R`: gathers the cached results from all the workers and combines them into one main results file.